gcmt-group/sod/README.md

 # SOD 0.52 - Notes for users

-SOD (standing for Site-Occupation Disorder) is a package of tools for the computer modelling of periodic systems with site disorder, using the supercell ensemble method.
+SOD (standing for Site-Occupancy Disorder) is a package of tools for the computer modelling of periodic systems with site disorder, using the supercell ensemble method.

 The package is distributed under the [GPL licence](https://github.com/ypriverol/sod/blob/master/LICENSE.md).